On trees invariant under edge contraction: Tree spaces

 Here, the infimum is taken over all isometric embeddings $\varphi:\rV \hookrightarrow Z$, $\varphi':\rV' \hookrightarrow Z$ into some common complete separable metric space $(Z,d^Z)$ and $\varphi_*\mu$ is the push-forward of the measure $\mu$ by the map $\varphi$.

 We now extend the GHP metric to the space $\Trinfall$.
-For a tree $\rT\in\Trinfall$ and $r\ge0$, denote by $\rT^{\le r}$ its restriction to the closed ball of radius $r$ around the root (i.e.\,restriction of the underlying metric space as well as of the measure).
-We then define the GHP metric $d_{GHP}$ on $\Trinfall$ by
+For a tree $\rT\in\Trinfall$ and $r\ge0$, denote by $\rT^{\le r}$ its restriction to the closed ball of radius $r$ around the root (i.e.\ restriction of the underlying metric space as well as of the measure).
+Then $\rT^{\le r}$ is compact as explained above.
+We define the GHP metric $d_{GHP}$ on $\Trinfall$ by

 The following facts are, respectively, Corollary~3.2 and Proposition~2.10 in \cite{Abraham2013}. \begin{fact} \begin{enumerate} \item The space $(\Trinfall,d_{GHP})$ is a complete separable metric space. \item The metrics $d_{GHP}$ and $d_{GHP}^c$ induce the same topology on $\Trfin$ and $\Trone$. \end{enumerate} \end{fact} In what follows, we will always endow the space $\Trinfall$ and its subspaces with the metric $d_{GHP}$ and its induced topology and Borel $\sigma$-algebra, unless mentioned otherwise.